Devopstool606/Kubernetes/Pods/Read.md

 # Namespace	                                                Purpose

-default                                                      	Where resources go if no namespace is given kube-system	                                                  Core Kubernetes components (DNS, scheduler) kube-public	                                                  Readable by all users, even unauthenticated kube-node-lease	                                              Node heartbeats
+default---------->                                                      Where resources go if no namespace is given

+kube-system------->	                                                  Core Kubernetes components (DNS, scheduler)

+kube-public ------>	                                                  Readable by all users, even unauthenticated

+kube-node-lease ------>                                                    Node heartbeats